mszegedy/plea/story/ch-2.md

 "…aren't we?
 We are."

 "Oh… I guess it's a mirror thing.
-This side of the road looks like the left for me."
+This side of the road looks like the left for me.
+I'm, um, from inside a mirror," she explained for the benefit of Alexey's friends, who hadn't seen her stagger out of the bathroom mirror in a shower of metallic shards.
+None of them immediately volunteered a question.

 Alexey pressed his hands into his face to relieve some stress, and recoiled.
 They smelled of blood.
 Breaking the mirror had been heroic, but dangerous.